-The Company's foreign exchange risk capital requirement is €1,647k emanating from a net foreign exchange exposure of €20,984k based on the latest relevant calculations of the Company's capital requirements as at 31 December 2023.
+The Company's foreign exchange risk capital requirement is €3,995k based on the latest relevant calculations of the Company's capital requirements as at 31 December 2024.

 The Company continues to regularly monitor the impact of exchange rate risks and if deemed necessary, corrective actions will be taken to minimize the effect.